RNA-Puzzles/RNA_assessment/README.md

 # Citation
-For citation and further information please refer to the preprint:
+For citation and further information, please refer to the following:

 Fan, B. et al. RNA-Puzzles Round V: Blind predictions of 23 RNA structures.
-Preprint.
+2024. doi:10.1038/s41592-024-02543-9.

 Thank you for your interest in our work.
 We hope you find the code and resources provided here useful in reproducing and building upon the findings of the RNA-Puzzles Round V.